Do you need a personal blog to become a freelance writer?

 - Articles make you a professional.
 When you focus on building a writer’s website that publishes articles instead of blog posts, you are treated as a professional writer.

 In case you are wondering where you can publish your articles if you are not going to own a blog, you can publish your articles on Medium, LinkedIn Pulse, etc.

 Another Strategy for Freelancers

-Another strategy you can choose as a freelancer is to guest blog on popular websites such as Forbes, Entrepreneur and Fortune.
+Another strategy you can choose as a freelancer is to guest blog on popular websites such as Forbes, Entrepreneur, and Fortune.
 Make sure they are popular websites that your audience read.
 You could guest blog occasionally and get a backlink to your freelancer website.
-Your freelancer website, unlike blog, is static- it contains your portfolio and your contact email.
+Your freelancer website, unlike a blog, is static- it contains your portfolio and your contact email.
 This technique is effective as it will allow massive prospective clients to detect your blog without the pressure of blogging regularly.

 Guest posting on popular websites in your niche impresses prospects more than blogging on your small freelancer’s blog.
 This gives you a better shot at getting client leads.